jdeinane/minishell/README.md

 The project requires the implementation of several shell builtins like `cd`, `echo`, `exit`, `env`, and more.
 Each of these builtins has its own set of rules and behaviors, which must be replicated accurately.
 For us, it was the "easiest" part.

 #### Error Handling
 Robust error handling is crucial in creating a stable and user-friendly shell.
-And also for scary students/evaluators that wants nothing more but to break our little baby *(our minishell)*.
+And also for scary students/evaluators that wants nothing more but to break our little baby *(minishell)*.
 Everybody in 42 Paris says that it's impossible to have a perfect-non-breaking-minishell; which I agree with.
 That's why it's important to ask your friends/peers to test things you couldn't even imagine before evaluating.

 ### What do we Personnaly Gain from this Project?